gmarcha/ent-goswagger-app/README.md

 # ent-goswagger-app

-A back end api, with authentication and authorization delegation.
+A back end API written in Go programming language, with authentication and authorization delegation.

 ## Software Stack